MedusaRE/Medusa/README.md

   decompiler)
 - and more!

-If you would like to view a version of this document in another way, type `curl medusa-re.org` into your terminal, and press Enter/Return.
+If you would like to view a version of this document in another form, type `curl medusa-re.org` into your terminal, and press Enter/Return.

 ## Installation